jpdjere/data-structures-algorithms/Section 6 - Data Structures: Arrays/Section 6 - Interview Questions.md

 Having the two pointers at the extremes, with data to know if we have a wall in each, what can we derive using them?

 Technically, we can't figure anything out, because, when we have our pointers placed so, we know nothing about the content inside the walls formed by those two pointers.
 The water content can be affected by any other walls inside the container.
-So we cannot use the poitners to single-handedly figure out how much water would be trapped inside of the walls formed by them.
+So we cannot use the pointers to single-handedly figure out how much water would be trapped inside of the walls formed by them.

 What we can keep track of are **the maximum values that they have seen respectively for each side**.
 So as `maxLeft` moves inward we keep track of the maximum value it has seen, and the same with `maxRight` as it moves inwards also.